okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/releases-at-okta/index.md

 > **Note:** Okta reserves the right to add new parameters, properties, or resources to the API without advance notice.
 These updates are non-breaking because they’re additive.
 Follow [the compatibility rules](/docs/reference/core-okta-api/) to ensure that your application doesn't break when additive changes are made.
 Breaking changes such as removing or renaming an attribute are released as a new version of the API.
 Okta provides a migration path for new API versions.

-Changes, regardless of life-cycle stage, are always reported in the [Okta API Products Release Notes](/docs/release-notes/).
+Changes, regardless of lifecycle stage, are always reported in the [Okta API Products Release Notes](/docs/release-notes/).

 ## Quick Reference Table